 As it says in the Psalms, “Kol Han’shamah T’hallel Yah.
 Let every living soul praise The Holy One.”
 What better way to praise God than with the sounds of passionate music?

-Prospective Choir Members – If you are interested in joining the choir, please email Marianne in the front office to coordinate a meeting with Cantor Serkin-Poole.
+Prospective Choir Members – If you are interested in joining the choir, please contact our office to coordinate a meeting with Cantor Serkin-Poole.
 If you can hold your pitch and can make most of our rehearsals, you’re in.
 If you don’t yet read music, don’t worry; you’ll learn as you go along from the veterans.
 We especially need more tenors and basses, but altos and sopranos are very welcome to join as well.

 Belonging to a synagogue is about creating community, and our Usher Corps is an important way in which we can contribute to our community’s Beit Tefilah (House of Worship).
 By serving as an usher, we fulfill the mitzvah of hachnasat orchim, welcoming guests.
 We all know how good it feels when we walk into the Sanctuary having been warmly welcomed, having been directed to seats (especially if we are new or visiting the Temple), having been personally handed a program.
 How wonderful to do a mitzvah which gives one an “excuse” to be at Shabbat worship services!
 The Usher Corps will enhance our community’s worship services by providing someone to warmly greet congregants and guests; assisting in directing people to prayer books, programs, kipot, tallit, and other worship items; helping parents find a quiet place for restless children during the service; and answering general questions.

 Ushers are needed for every worship service.
 Ushers are scheduled well in advance a few times each year.
-If you are interested in contributing to our community as part of the Usher Corps, please contact Ushers.
+If you are interested in contributing to our community as part of the Usher Corps, please contact our office at (425) 603-9677.

 “It is a tree of life to all who grasp it, and whoever holds on to it is happy; its ways are ways of pleasantness, and all it paths are peace.”
 (Proverbs 3:17-18)